Lauren Wasylkiw

 Lauren Wasylkiw (/wə'sɪlki/; born June 26, 1990) is a Canadian curler originally from Kleinburg, Ontario.
+She currently plays lead on her sister Katelyn's team.
 She was the second for Team Newfoundland and Labrador at the 2013 Scotties Tournament of Hearts.

 Career

 Women's

 Wasylkiw played second for the Brock Badgers, skipped by Courtney Hodgson, at the 2011 CIS/CCA Curling Championships.
 The team finished in second place, losing to the Wilfrid Laurier Golden Hawks, skipped by Laura Crocker.
 The following year, Wasylkiw returned as the second for the Brock Badgers at the 2012 CIS/CCA Curling Championships, this time skipped by Joanne Curtis.
 They lost in the final to Laura Crocker and the Wilfrid Laurier Golden Hawks for the second year in a row.

 Wasylkiw won the 2013 Newfoundland and Labrador Scotties Tournament of Hearts as the second for Stacie Devereaux, qualifying for the 2013 Scotties Tournament of Hearts.
 There, they finished the round robin with a 2–9 record.
 That season, they also won the 2012 Curl Atlantic Championship.
 Wasylkiw returned to the Scotties Tournament of Hearts in 2016 as the alternate for Stacie Curtis.
 Wasylkiw, as the third for Katelyn Wasylkiw, went winless at the 2018 Ontario Scotties Tournament of Hearts.
 The team also won the 2019 Part II Bistro Ladies Classic on the World Curling Tour.